learn-co-students/dc-web-082718/45-redux-actions-reducers/README.md

 ## Challenge

 Add buttons, actions, and cases to your reducer so that we can increment and decrement by `+3` and `-5`

+## What if I want to move the description back to the Counter?
+- The problem we are trying to solve

+## Problems we still have

+- Hacky forced re-render
+- Everything in one file
+- Organize our App (Components, Redux folder)
+- What if we have more keys in our state?
+- How will components communicate with store?